... To a faith with the power to transform lives and change the world. ... To a faith that can sustain and enrich the next chapter of your life.

 If you are new to Unitarian Universalism or new to this Ann Arbor Congregation, let us introduce ourselves.

-Please join with us to make a difference in our families, our community and our World.
+Together we can make a difference in our families, our community and our World.

 Our congregation relies on the generosity of members and friends to gather the financial support necessary for our active community.